Faculty

 Sophia Pandya is currently a full professor and department chair at California State University at Long Beach, in the Department of Religious Studies.
 She received her BA from UC Berkeley in Near Eastern Studies/Arabic, and her MA and PhD from UC Santa Barbara in Religious Studies.
 A Fulbright scholar, she specializes in women and Islam, and more broadly in contemporary movements within Islam.
 Dr. Pandya has authored a book (2012), Muslim Women and Islamic Resurgence: Religion, Education, and Identity Politics in Bahrain, on Bahraini women and the ways in which globalization and modern education impacted their religious activities.
 Having carried out research in Turkey on several occasions, she is also the co-editor of a second published volume (2012), The Gülen Hizmet Movement and its Transnational Activities: Case Studies on Charitable Activism.
 She is now finishing a manuscript on the Hizmet movement, alterity, and the challenges of altruism.
 Her interests have also included religious change in Yemen among both the younger and older generations of women, and the ways in which they negotiate conflicting religious discourses.
 One of her publications, “Religious Change among Yemeni Women: The New Popularity of ‘Amr Khaled,” looks at younger, educated Yemeni women and their preference of an Egyptian televangelist over their mothers’ religious practices.
 Another, titled “Religious Flexibilities of Older Yemeni Women in Sana’a,” examines older women and their navigation of religious change.
 Dr. Pandya is frequently invited to speak at the local, national, and international level.

-Spring 2024 Office Hours:
+Fall 2024 Office Hours:

-Wednesday 12:30 pm – 1:30 pm
+RST 337: Tuesday 12:30 pm – 1:30 pm

-I also hold office hours by email, I endeavor to answer within 72 hours.
+I also hold office hours by email; I endeavor to answer within 72 hours.

 Dr. Carlos R. Piar